 For receptacles placed by an organization not required to register under ch.
-496, F.S., the sign must include the name, telephone number, and address of the business and the statement:
+496, F.S., or by a person not claiming an exemption pursuant to s.
+496.406, F.S., the sign must include the name, telephone number, and address of the business and the statement: